Generic selectors

 the biggest stadiums in Nigeria

-Godswill Akpabio International Stadium. -photo credit to Nuella🥂🇬🇭🇬🇧 on X
+Godswill Akpabio International Stadium. -photo credit to Nuella????? on X

 Godswill Akpabio is one of the biggest stadiums in Nigeria, with a capacity of 30,000.
 Formerly Akwa Ibom International Stadium, it often hosts national team matches.
-It is currently the home ground for Akwa United, a team that play in Nigeria's top flight.
+It is currently the home ground for Akwa United, a team that plays in Nigeria's top flight.

-Construction of Godswill Akpabio Stadium began in 2012 when the contract was awarded and completed two years later.
+Construction of Godswill Akpabio Stadium began in 2012 when the contract was awarded and was completed two years later.
 The venue features state-of-the-art facilities, with its design inspired by the Allianz Arena.

 Confluence Stadium